D-Georgi/Mini-VC/README.md

 4. `PluginDefinition.cpp`: A C++ file that has all the implementation of the plugin's functionality and window management.
 This file utilizes the commitTree datastructure to handle all of the version control logic
 5. `CommitTree.h`: A header file that implements the CommitTree, a partially persistent AVL tree data structure.
 I chose to use this as the datastructure as it will allow for the branching in the future with relative ease

+Any other files in the `MiniVC/src` directory come from Notepad++ plugin template and are not modified